easy-games/unity-ts/README.md

 - [AirshipBehaviour](https://docs.airship.gg/typescript/airshipbehaviour) - Airship's TypeScript parallel to `MonoBehaviour`
 - [DataType math](https://docs.airship.gg/typescript/datatype-math) - Since Typescript has no operators, we have our own operator "macros"
 - [JS to Luau](https://docs.airship.gg/typescript/js-to-luau) - Our flavour of TypeScript is a Luau-based one, so our API is a little different from vanilla TypeScript.

+# Special Thanks
+We give our apprecation to the [roblox-ts](https://github.com/roblox-ts/roblox-ts) project on which unity-ts is based.